 Windows 10 has a ton of cool features, but for some users, starting it up is a slow process.

 This is especially true after continued use or on older computers.
-Luckily, with a few tweaks and simple maintenance, you can speed up your startup process and begin using Windows 10 without the wait.
+Luckily, with a few tweaks and simple maintenance you can speed up your startup process and resume using Windows 10 without so much waiting around.
+So without further ado, here are 5 ways to speed up your Windows 10 start time:

 Windows 10 comes equipped with a setting specially designed for faster startup times.
 The aptly named fast startup feature will prepare your computer on shutdown for the next time you power up, so you can get to work more quickly.

 When this setting is enabled, upon shutdown, Windows will save the state of your device, including open programs and drivers.